 Yes, this will be a lot of work.
 Yes, your site will have downtime.
 And yes, you could lose money.
 But also, YES, you will get through this.

-2. Change Your Password Immediately (Tips for a strong password)
+2. Change Your Password Immediately

 Take time to document the following: What are you seeing that makes you think you’ve been hacked?
 What time did you notice?
 Have you done anything recently to your site (installed an update, changed a theme, etc).
 Write down any other information you may think is important.
 Whether you decide to take this on yourself or hire someone to help you, this information will be very useful.